dooblem/bsync/README.md

 bsync
 =====

-Bidirectional synchronization using rsync
+Bidirectional synchronization using rsync, handling moved files

+It uses `rsync` for file transfers, `find` to generate filelist snapshots, and `ssh` for remote transfers.

-It's an alternative to Unison, written in Python 3. bsync can detect and apply moved files from one side to the other.
-(Unison uses some copy calls to handle moved files)
+bsync is an alternative to Unison, written in Python 3.
+A big strength of bsync: it can detect and apply moved files from one side to the other (Unison uses some copy calls to handle moved files).

 I developped it to be able to synchronize my music directory from my laptop to my Raspberry Pi in an efficient way, and to sync with my girlfriend laptop too.

-It uses 'rsync' for file transfers, 'find' to generate file lists, and 'ssh' for remote transfers.

 Install
 -------